The reading for this seminar is a bit different.

 Haidt, J., & Bjorklund, F. (2008).
 Social intuitionists answer six questions about moral psychology.
 In W. Sinnott-Armstrong (Ed.),

 Moral psychology, Vol 2: The cognitive science of morality: Intuition and diversity (pp. 181–217).
-Cambridge, Mass: MIT press.
+Cambridge, Massachusetts: MIT press.

 McGrath, S. (2008).
 Moral disagreement and moral expertise.